Kristian Arnstad

 Kristian Fredrik Malt Arnstad (born 7 September 2003) is a Norwegian professional footballer who plays as a midfielder for Danish Superliga club AGF and the Norway national team.

 Professional career

 A youth product of Heming, Arnstad signed with Anderlecht on 15 September 2019.
-Arnstad made his professional debut with Anderlecht in a 3-0 Belgian First Division A loss to Club Brugge KV on 4 October 2020.
+Arnstad made his professional debut with Anderlecht in a 3–0 Belgian First Division A loss to Club Brugge KV on 4 October 2020.

-On 31 August 2024 the Danish Superliga club AGF confirmed that Arnstad joined the club on a deal until June 2029.
+On 31 August 2024, Danish Superliga club AGF confirmed that Arnstad joined the club on a deal until June 2029.
+In 2026 he won the Danish Championship with the club, the first in 40 years.

+After Patrick Mortensen left the club, Arnstad was appointed captain of AGF for the 2026-27 season.